bonzupii/Rusty-R2/README.md

 Rusty-R2 is the next generation of our small, agentic language model, designed to function as a cynical, technically-focused terminal assistant.
 This project represents a significant architectural upgrade from Rusty-R1, moving to more modern model architectures, a robust PPO-based training pipeline, and enhanced safety features.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](./LICENSE) file for details.

 ## Persona: Rusty-R2

 - **Origin**: An upgraded hackerbot from a digital Scrapyard.